DhairyaLGandhi/UNet.jl/README.md

 julia> u = Unet(3) # for RGB images
 ```

+The input size can be any power of two sized batch.
+Something like `(256,256, channels, batch_size)`.

 ## GPU Support

 To train the model on UNet, it is as simple as calling `gpu` on the model.